yidas/python-worker-dispatcher/README.md

 - **use_processing**:
   Intended for CPU-intensive tasks.
 Using too many workers (processes) may slow down initialization and increase memory usage accordingly.
 - **parallel_processing**:
-  Optimized for tasks that fully utilize the CPU with many workers in `frequency_mode`, maintaining both performance and resources.
+  Optimized for tasks that fully utilize the CPU with many workers especially in `frequency_mode`, maintaining both performance and resources.
+  Scenario: Stress test with 100 concurrencies requirement, the first 100 requests would be better to start together